edwardpmorris/docker-snap/README.md

 # Docker containers for the Sentinel Application Platform

-Docker containers including ESA-STEP Sentinel Application Platform (SNAP, http://step.esa.int/main/toolboxes/snap/) and Sentinel toolboxes jointly developed by Brockmann Consult, Array Systems Computing and C-S. Containers packaging utilities for Sentinel data are alos included.
+Docker containers including ESA-STEP Sentinel Application Platform ([SNAP]( http://step.esa.int/main/toolboxes/snap/)) and Sentinel toolboxes jointly developed by Brockmann Consult, Array Systems Computing and C-S.

+Some useful utlities containers for Sentinel data are also included.

 ## Status
 + pre alpha, in development and may change at anytime without notice